Rijish13Ahuja/multi-step-form/README.md

 ## Objective

-Create a responsive multi-step form with three steps using React.js.
-Ensure data validation, error handling, and navigation controls are implemented.
+Create a responsive multi-step form using React.js that allows users to enter and review their personal and address information before submission.

-## Requirements
+## Implemented Features

-1. **Form Structure:**
-   - Implement a multi-step form with three steps:
+- **Multi-Step Structure:** Implemented a multi-step form with three sequential steps:
-     - Step 1: Personal Information (Name, Email, Phone)
+  - Step 1: Collects Personal Information (Name, Email, Phone)
-     - Step 2: Address Information (Address Line 1, Address Line 2, City, State, Zip Code)
+  - Step 2: Collects Address Information (Address Line 1, Address Line 2, City, State, Zip Code)
-     - Step 3: Confirmation (Review all entered data)
+  - Step 3: Confirmation Page to Review Entered Data before Submission

-2. **Navigation and Buttons:**
+- **Navigation Controls:**
-   - Use tabbed navigation to switch between steps.
+  - Tabbed navigation for seamless transition between steps.
-   - Disable the back button on the first step.
+  - Back button disabled on the first step to prevent navigation out of sequence.
-   - Disable the next button on the last step and replace it with a submit button.
+  - Next button disabled on the last step, replaced with a submit button for final form submission.

-3. **Validation:**
+- **Data Validation:**
-   - Implement client-side validation to ensure all fields are filled before allowing navigation to the next step.
+  - Implemented client-side validation to ensure all required fields are filled before allowing progression to the next step.
-   - Display appropriate error messages if fields are empty or invalid (e.g., email format).
+  - Displays appropriate error messages and highlights fields with validation issues for user guidance.
-   - Highlight fields with errors.

-4. **State Management:**
+- **State Management:**
-   - Manage form data using React state.
+  - Managed form data using React state to dynamically update and reflect user inputs across steps.
-   - Use hooks like `useState` and `useEffect` where appropriate.
+  - Utilized `useState` and `useEffect` hooks for efficient state handling and updates.
-   - Ensure state updates reflect user inputs and form navigation.

-5. **Local Storage:**
+- **Local Storage Integration:**
-   - Persist entered data to local storage when the user navigates between steps.
+  - Persisted user-entered data to local storage to retain form state between page reloads or revisits.
-   - Retrieve and pre-fill form fields if the user revisits the form.
+  - Pre-filled form fields with previously entered data to enhance user experience and streamline form completion.

-6. **Responsive Design:**
+- **Responsive Design:**
-   - Ensure the form is responsive and works well on desktop, tablet, and mobile screens.
+  - Ensured the form layout is responsive and adaptive across various devices, including desktops, tablets, and mobile phones.
-   - Use appropriate CSS and possibly a CSS framework (like Bootstrap or Material UI) for layout and responsiveness.
+  - Utilized CSS for layout adjustments and possibly integrated a CSS framework like Bootstrap or Material UI for enhanced responsiveness.

-7. **Bonus Points :**
-   - Implement error handling for network requests (e.g., simulate API calls with `setTimeout`).
+## Additional Enhancements (Optional)

+- **Error Handling for Network Requests:** Simulated API call delays using `setTimeout` to showcase error handling capabilities.
-   - Enhance UX with animations or transitions between steps.
+- **UX Improvements:** Enhanced user experience with subtle animations and transitions between form steps for a smoother flow.
-   - Write unit tests for critical components or validation functions.
+- **Unit Testing:** Implemented unit tests for critical components and validation functions to ensure robust functionality and reliability.